PDF Ebook Microprocessor Architecture, Programming, and Applications with the 8085 (5th Edition), by Ramesh S. Gaonkar

 Part III synthesizes the hardware concepts of Part I and the software techniques of Part II.
 It deals with the interfacing of I/Os, with numerous industrial and practical examples.
 Each illustration analyzes the hardware, includes software, and describes how hardware and software work together to accomplish given objectives.
 Chapters 12 through 16 include various types of data transfer between the microprocessor and its peripherals such as interrupts, interfacing of data converters, I/O with handshake signals using programmable devices, and serial I/O. Chapter 14 discusses special-purpose programmable devices used primarily with the 8085 systems (such as the 8155), while Chapter 15 discusses general-purpose programmable devices (such as the 8255A, 8254, 8259, and 8237).
 Chapter 17 deals primarily with the project design of a single-board microcomputer that brings together all the concepts discussed in the text.
 Chapter 18 discusses trends in microprocessor technology ranging from recent microcontrollers to the latest general-purpose 32- and 64-bit microprocessors.

-The fifth edition preserves the focus as described and includes the following changes and additions, suggested by reviewers and by faculty who have used the book in their classrooms:
+NEW AND IMPROVED FEATURES IN THE FIFTH EDITIONThe fifth edition preserves the focus as described and includes the following changes and additions, suggested by reviewers and by faculty who have used the book in their classrooms:

 This text is based on my teaching experience, my course development efforts, and my association with industry engineers and programmers.
 It is an attempt to share my classroom experiences an...